daattali/beautiful-jekyll/_posts/2022-03-11-on-premise-layer-2-service-type-loadbalancer-with-antrea.md

         featureGates:
           ServiceExternalIP: true

+You won't need to do this if you deploy everything correctly from the get go but if you change values on the fly like we just did, you'll need to destroy the antrea pod so they can pick up the new values (that's what I had to do at least), I believe it's only true for the agent pods but you might as well go crazy.

+    kubectl delete pod -l app=antrea -n kube-system

 Next prepare a manifest to deploy an _ExternalIPPool_, I named mine _antrea-externalIPpool.yaml_.
 This is an Antrea CRD that the loadbalancer service can pick from to assign.
 In my example I only allowed 3 IP addresses from my node network.

 Note that I manually applied the _antrea-lb=true_ to all my worker nodes beforehand which is what will make them participate.